-- Offer to assist the student with scheduling an appointment with Student Accessibility Services if the student has expressed an interest in doing so.
+- Offer to assist the student with scheduling an appointment with Accessibility Services if the student has expressed an interest in doing so.

-Once a student has completed the registration process with Student Accessibility Services, it is their responsibility to notify their instructors of their accommodations.
+Once a student has completed the registration process with Accessibility Services, it is their responsibility to notify their instructors of their accommodations.
 If a student requests accommodations for your class, they should provide you with a letter dated for the current semester, listing the accommodations they have been approved for.

 Students may provide their accommodation letter by email or hard copy in person.
 Once you receive that letter, you will want to discuss privately with the student how their accommodations will be implemented in your class.
-It is recommended this be discussed via a face to face meeting if possible.
+It is recommended this be discussed via a face-to-face meeting if possible.

 If the student is requesting exam accommodations that you are not able to arrange (i.e. extended time, reader, reduced distraction location), Testing Services can assist with these arrangements.
-It is important that the student know in advance of test day how arrangements will be made, whether you will work with them directly or they need to schedule through Testing Services.
+It is important that the student knows in advance of test day how arrangements will be made, whether you will work with them directly or they need to schedule through Testing Services.

 Keep in mind that exams scheduled through Testing Services must be scheduled a week before the test date.
 Because of this, we ask that you:

-- Inform student of need to test through Testing Services as soon as the need is known
+- Inform student of the need to test through Testing Services as soon as the need is known

 - Be available to complete the online Accessibility Exam Schedule form when you receive it via email (this must be done at least 3 business days prior to the scheduled test date).